emscripten-core/emscripten/site/source/docs/getting_started/test-suite.rst

 For even more debugging info, you can set :ref:`debugging-EMCC_DEBUG` which will cause the emscripten compiler itself to output a lot of debug info.
-This will also tell the compiler to leave all its temporiary files behind after it runs (the files go in ``/tmp/emscripten_temp/``):
+This will also tell the compiler to leave all its temporary files behind after it runs (the files go in ``/tmp/emscripten_temp/``):

 .. code-block:: bash